SirGoodenough/Home-Assistant-Config/README.md

 Let me know if you have a suggestion.

+I want to add something here to see if the update works

 **If you have any questions, comments or additions be sure to add an issue and bring them up on my Discord Server:**